emteknetnz/silverstripe-rest-api/README.md

 Simply subclass the `RestApiEndpoint` class and define your endpoint with `private static array` configuration.

-An endpoint provides data for one DataObject type, for instance SiteTree::class.
+An endpoint provides data for one DataObject type, for instance `SiteTree`.
 To provide data for more DataObject types simply add more endpoints.

-This module is not intended to replace regular Silverstripe controller endpoints if you endedpoint provides non-DataObject data.
+This module is not intended to replace regular Silverstripe controller endpoints if you endpoint provides non-DataObject data.

 These instructions assume you have created a project that have `silverstripe/recipe-cms` in the composer.json as some of the code instructions include the `SiteTree` class.
 You can still use this module without `silverstripe/recipe-cms` as `silverstripe/framework` is the only requirement, though `silverstripe/versioned` is required for the `publish`, `unpublish` and `archive` actions.

 Also a common gotcha, if your dataobject isn't showing in the JSON response then you probably need to add a `canView()` to your dataobject that returns `true`.
-Alternatively you can simply disable the `canView()` check by setting `CALL_CAN_METHODS` to `CREATE_EDIT_DELETE_ACTION` in your endpoint config.
+Alternatively you can simply disable the `canView()` check by setting `CALL_CAN_METHODS` to `CREATE_EDIT_DELETE_ACTION` (which lacks `VIEW`) in your endpoint config.

 ### Contents: